 Bicycle accidents often occur because of negligence on the part of motorists, property owners, or others who fail to act responsibly.
 While every crash is unique, certain causes appear again and again.
 Some of the most common include:

-• Speeding: Excessive speed reduces reaction time and increases the severity of collisions.
+- Speeding: Excessive speed reduces a driver’s reaction time and greatly increases the severity of bicycle collisions.

-• Driving under the influence: Alcohol or drug impairment severely diminishes a driver’s ability to safely share the road with cyclists.
+- Driving Under the Influence: Alcohol or drug impairment diminishes a driver’s ability to safely share the road with cyclists.

 Because bicycles offer little protection, the injuries sustained in these accidents are often severe and sometimes permanent.
 Common injuries are as follows:

-• Head and brain injuries: Even with a helmet, cyclists are at risk for concussions or traumatic brain injuries when striking the pavement or a vehicle.
+- Head and Brain Injuries: Even when wearing a helmet, cyclists remain at risk for concussions and traumatic brain injuries after striking a vehicle or the pavement.

-• Internal injuries: Trauma to the chest or abdomen can damage organs and require emergency treatment.
+- Internal Injuries: Trauma to the chest or abdomen can damage vital organs and may require immediate emergency care.

 These injuries often require hospitalization, surgeries, and rehabilitation, and they can leave accident victims unable to work or enjoy the activities they once did.